• Hot Rolled Square Steel Bars 6mm-150mm System 1

 We sincerely welcome partners around the world to establish business cooperation with us on the basis of mutual trust, benefit and development.

-Q:Can a steel square be used for checking the squareness of a fence post?
+Yes, a steel square can be used for checking the squareness of a workbench top.

-Q:How do you use a steel square to measure board diagonals?
+Q:How do you use a steel square to mark a line parallel to a board edge?

 1. Manufacturer Overview